jhpyle/docassemble/demo.md

     datatype: yesnowide
   - Cash assistance: x.income['TANF'].exists
     datatype: yesnowide
+  - None of the above: x.no_income_exists
+    datatype: yesnowide
+    uncheck others: True
 comment: |
   The datatype "yesnowide" is just like the data type "yesno" except that it fills the width of the form rather than aligning with other